-Located in the center-west of the Province of Neuquén, only fifteen kilometers from the border with Chile, this wild spot makes contrast with the quietness of its setting with its impetuous geography.
+Located in the center-west of the Province of Neuquén, only fifteen kilometers from the border with Chile, this wild spot which surrounds Villa Pehuenia makes contrast with the quietness of its setting with its impetuous geography.

 Villa Pehuenia gradually grew under its generous shade.
 Founded in 1989 by the provincial state as a plan strategy of the area, inhabited by five hundred scattered permanent settlers.
 As an emerging tourist destination, it discovers untouched nature that offers landscapes such as the Ciprés viewpoint, Piedra Negra, the Del Morro viewpoint or the Garganta del Puma.
 Scenery for adventure, lakes Aluminé, Moquehue, Ñorquinco and Pulmarí offer kayak excursions and sport fishing, as well as horseriding, climbing, hunting excursions, hiking along paths that get in the hearts of forests and mountains.

 In the winter, the snowy park of the Batea Mahuida Mount, within the territories of the mapuche Puel group, is an invitation to enjoy alpine ski and snowmobile rides, apart from exposing the cultural richness of the community, expressed mainly in their handcrafts and typical dishes.

 The weather is humid, template and fresh, with temperatures that range between 20 and 30ºC in the summertime, descending to 5 to 0ºC at night.
 During the winter season, temperatures below zero whiten the scenery, covering the whole area with snow.